Somehow-Qualified/stream-sites/site/blog/draft-post.md

 eleventyExcludeFromCollections: false
 layout: post
 ---
-Is this actually a draft?
+Is this actually a draft?{.text-2xl .md:font-bold}